 The PulseBlaster's timing controller accepts an internal (on-board) crystal oscillator up to 100 MHz.
-The innovative architecture of the timing controller allows the processing of either simple timed instructions (with delays of up to 232 or 4,294,967,296 clock cycles), or double-length timed instructions (up to 252 clock cycles long - nearly 2 years with a 100 MHz clock!).
+The innovative architecture of the timing controller allows the processing of either simple timed instructions (with delays of up to 2^{32} or 4,294,967,296 clock cycles), or double-length timed instructions (up to 2^{52} clock cycles long - nearly 2 years with a 100 MHz clock!).
 Regardless of the type of instruction, the timing resolution remains constant for any delay - just one clock period (e.g., 10 ns at 100 MHz).

-The core-timing controller has a minimum delay cycle of five clock periods for the PB12-100-4k (SP17) and PB24-100-4k (SP17) and a minimum delay cycle of nine clock periods for PB24-100-32k (SP2).
-For a 100 MHz clock, this translates to a 50.0 ns pulse/delay/update for the PB12-100-4k and PB24-100-4k models and a 90.0 ns pulse/delay/update for the PB24-100-32k model.
+The core-timing controller has a minimum delay cycle of five clock periods for the PB24-100-4k model.
+For a 100 MHz clock, this translates to a 50.0 ns pulse/delay/update.